ShaheenHossain/eagle-12.1/doc/howtos/web.rst

 initialized, for class attributes for instance (as modules are loaded before the user's language is configured and translations are downloaded).

-Communication with the Eagle ERP Server
+Communication with the Eagle Server
 ==================================

 Contacting Models
 -----------------

-Most operations with Eagle ERP involve communicating with *models* implementing business concern, these models will then (potentially) interact with some storage engine (usually PostgreSQL_).
+Most operations with Eagle involve communicating with *models* implementing business concern, these models will then (potentially) interact with some storage engine (usually PostgreSQL_).

-Although jQuery_ provides a `$.ajax`_ function for network interactions, communicating with Eagle ERP requires additional metadata whose setup before every call would be verbose and error-prone.
-As a result, Eagle ERP web provides higher-level communication primitives.
+Although jQuery_ provides a `$.ajax`_ function for network interactions, communicating with Eagle requires additional metadata whose setup before every call would be verbose and error-prone.
+As a result, Eagle web provides higher-level communication primitives.

 To demonstrate this, the file ``petstore.py`` already contains a small model